 And then, the coup de grace:

-	The Recap: We’re at the Cup A’Joe, the friendliest, warmest, most Lake Wobegon-ish diner you’ll ever come across.
+The Recap: We’re at the Cup A’Joe, the friendliest, warmest, most down home-ish diner you’ll ever come across.
 Joe is fixing up a mess of breakfast; his daughter Patty is serving coffee to Skeeter, the lone customer.
-But just as everyone in Lake Wobegon is actually suffering from delusional psychosis, not all is as happy as it seems at the Cup A’Joe: someone named Cactus Jack is driving all their other regulars away.
+But not all is as happy as it seems at the Cup A’Joe: someone named Cactus Jack is driving all their other regulars away.

 Have a nice day, Hannibal

 Oh, sorry, different guy.
 Cactus Jack Slater is the villain here, and he’s at the diner to demand the deed to the place.
 He pulls out a gun and puts ol’ Skeeter in the Mandible Claw (actually, he punches him, but I like my version better).
 Then he roughs up Joe and has one of his goons shoot up all the dishware.
 “Look at that,” Slater says, starting one of the more goofy tough-guy lines ever uttered.
 “Your dishes are all blown to hell.”

 Soldiers of fortune working, next 5 miles